5 Travel Nursing Myths Debunked!

 There are several myths about travel nursing that can deter nurses from taking travel assignments.

 Below, we bust some common misconceptions about travel nursing and give you the truth.

 Myth #1: Travelers Always Float

-In what situation would a traveler float?
-The same situation in which a staff nurse would float – when the census is low and another unit needs help.
+In what situation might a traveler float?
+The same situation in which a staff nurse would float: when the census is low and another unit needs help.

 Myth #2: Travelers Get “Bad” Patient Assignments